raghavtripped/seshlog/README.md

 ## Overview

-**Sesh Log** is a modern, privacy-focused tracker for life routines (sleep, mood, hydration, nutrition, activity, work, pain, supplements) and legacy substance sessions (weed, cigarettes, vapes, liquor).
-It features a clean shell layout, intuitive mobile-first UX, and secure Supabase auth.
+**Sesh Log** is a modern, privacy-focused tracker for life routines (sleep, mood, hydration, physical activity) and legacy substance sessions (weed, cigarettes, vapes, liquor).
+The app is now lean by design with a simplified UI/UX.

 ---

 ## Features

-### ✨ Multi-Category Session Tracking
+### ✨ Tracking
-- **Weed**: Log sessions by type (Joint, Bong, Vape, Edible, Other), quantity, participants, notes, and rating.
-- **Cigarettes**: Track regular, light, menthol, and e-cigarette sessions, with quantity, people, notes, and rating.
-- **Vapes**: Log disposable, pod, mod, and pen sessions, with detailed stats.
-- **Liquor**: Track beer, wine, spirits, cocktails, and custom servings, including serving size, quantity, and notes.
+- **Legacy**: Weed, Cigarettes, Vapes, Liquor.
+- **Life**: Sleep, Mood, Hydration, Physical Activity.

 ### 📊 Analytics & Insights
-- **Session Stats**: See total sessions, consumption per person, and top types for any period.
-- **Insights Dashboard**: Interactive charts (by day, week, month, year) show trends over time.
-- **Key Metrics**: Average per session, social session percentage, favorite day, and peak hour.
-- **Filter & Sort**: Filter by type, date range, and sort sessions for deep analysis.
+- Quick stats and insights for the features above.

 ### 📝 Session Details
 - Add notes, ratings, and participant count to each session.